jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 You already know what items and attributes are.
 If you don’t know we recommend that you read the [Listings Introduction tutorial](/listing-introduction).

 So, let’s see how to list items in MELI.
-Don’t worry about the different attribute codes, we are going to explain each one latter.
+Don’t worry about the different attribute codes, we are going to explain each one later.